The technology works. The on-ramps don't.

 If everything goes right on-chain, many things can still go wrong off-chain.

-You could fund from another wallet—but that wallet had to be funded through one of the above.
+You could fund from another wallet, but that wallet had to be funded through one of the above.
 It's turtles all the way down.

 Now what?

-Location determines value.
+But if you're in Argentina watching your savings evaporate, or in Venezuela where the currency is worthless, or anywhere with strict capital controls and banks you can't trust—this isn't theoretical.
 The same tool that's a speculative toy in New York is a financial lifeline in Buenos Aires.

 Blockchains are remarkable engineering.
 The political and financial infrastructure around them is not.